About | APS Meeting

 • Networking receptions and events focused on inclusivity, career growth, and building valuable relationships

-• Exhibit hall featuring measurement and instrumentation tech, publishers, and employers
+• An exhibit hall featuring measurement and instrumentation tech, publishers, and employers

 Abstract submissions

-Contributed presentation formats include oral talks, poster presentations, and new DFD-Interact (presentation and poster) sessions.
+Contributed presentation formats include oral talks, poster presentations, and DFD-Interact sessions.

-APS looks forward to welcoming you to Salt Lake City, Utah on November 24-26, 2024.
-The event will be held at the Salt Palace Convention Center, with official room blocks in nearby hotels.
+APS looks forward to welcoming you to Houston, Texas, on November 23-25, 2025.
+The event will be held at the George R. Brown Convention Center, with official room blocks in nearby hotels.

 Acknowledgments